ErnestaRoschelle/AtliQ-Hardware-Business-Model/README.md

 # AtliQ-Hardware-Business-Model

-## DOMAIN KNOWLEDGE
+## Understanding AtliQ HArdware

-*Understanding AtliQ HArdware - Consumer Goods Company
+## DOMAIN KNOWLEDGE - Consumer Goods Company

-*Atliq HArdware is a hardware company which sells pcs,mouse,printers and keyboards to customers like croma,best buy etc from where people can purchase
+->Atliq HArdware is a hardware company which sells pcs,mouse,printers and keyboards to customers like croma,best buy etc from where people can purchase

-*Enterprises like Croma and Best Buy are CUSTOMERS
+->Enterprises like Croma and Best Buy are CUSTOMERS

-*There are two types of customers(Platforms) :  Brick & Mortar , E-Commerce
+->There are two types of customers(Platforms) :  Brick & Mortar , E-Commerce

-*Croma and Best Buy comes under BRick and Mortar while Amazon and Flipkart comes under E-Commerce
+->Croma and Best Buy comes under BRick and Mortar while Amazon and Flipkart comes under E-Commerce

-*3 Channels : Retailer, Direct and Distributor
+->3 Channels : Retailer, Direct and Distributor

-*People buying from these enterprises are  **CONSUMERS**
+->People buying from these enterprises are  **CONSUMERS**

-*Methodology used* : Kanban
+### Methodology used : Kanban

-*Project management tool*: JIRA
+### Project management tool : JIRA
 ![Screenshot 2024-08-01 115538](https://github.com/user-attachments/assets/10983eda-6cd3-4daf-955f-5d5cbc4a5104)